portainer/portainer-docs/docs/v2.0/volumes/create.md

 # How to create a new volume

 Volumes are used to make persistent storage that you can manage from Portainer.
-Note: Create a standalone volume is only supported in a Docker Swarm and Docker Standalone endpoints.
+Note: Creating a standalone volume is only supported in a Docker Swarm and Docker Standalone endpoints.

 ## Creating a LOCAL volume